 But what do they know about pain that persists?
 Some assumptions can happen

-- I have a friend with chronic pain, but then came shopping with me and she was fine.
+- I have a friend with chronic pain but then they came shopping with me and she was fine.
 She is just really lazy I think: What the actual hell?
 You know when you get an injury and one day it really hurts, but the next day it hurts a little less… pain is Variable.
 And she likely felt that you know.
 There were consequences for spending time with you.
+Consequences she was willing to pay to spent time with You, you dick.
 We do have to pace ourselves but on good days we also want to do things.
 Feel normal for a bit.
 Pacing, by the way, is fundamental to coping.
 Pacing isn’t the same as lazy.

 - I think it is an excuse to get out of work: I think it is an excuse not to empathize with another human being who knows more about suffering than a paper cut you got while filing.
 Sorry, that was uncalled for.
 Fact is, we want to work, some of us do all that we can to maintain any level of work that we can.
 When it becomes impossible it is like losing a part of ourselves and a shot to our self-worth.
 But by all means, judge us for it and make us feel guilty.
 We already punish ourselves for it.

 - I can’t see it, therefore I don’t believe they have it: I see.
 I see.
 So you must be an atheist.
 And you clearly don’t believe in atoms or quantum physics either.
 I am stoic, I admit to that.
 Twenty years of pain and I have lost most of my pain behaviours unless my pain level is quite high.
 Oh, not Lost them I should say… they changed to more socially acceptable pain behaviours.
 So I can barely function in society like I am ‘supposed’ to.
 With my happy facade.
 All so dicks like you can doubt me.
 Brilliant.
 Just brilliant.

 Not everyone has assumptions about pain that persists.